skilesare/immortality/a_new_constitution/article-i---commentary.md

 _The Number of Representatives shall number at least 400.
 The number of Representatives from each State shall not exceed the number of Geographically Elected Inhabitant of that state divided by the whole count of Accounted Citizens divided by 500, but each State shall have at Least one Representative, and until such enumeration shall be made, the States shall have the following allotment:_

-This formula keeps the house at a resonable size even if the republic grows.
+This formula keeps the house at a reasonable size even if the republic grows.